top of page

 The Junik Tower House is a fortified stone residence that exemplifies the traditional Albanian “kulla” architecture of the Dukagjini region.
 Preserved as a cultural monument, it offers a rare glimpse into Kosovo’s tribal past, hospitality rituals, and defensive design.

-🕒 Open Hours: Daily (book for stays).
+🕒 Open Hours: Open Daily

 Accessibility: Flat approach; steep stairs inside.
 Not wheelchair accessible inside.